Fissurella maxima

-Fissurella maxima, common name : the giant keyhole limpet, is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.
+Fissurella maxima, common name the giant keyhole limpet, is a species of sea snail.
+It is a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

-The size of an adult shell varies between 60 and 138 millimeters.
+The size of an adult shell can be as small as 50 millimeters, but is usually above 65 mm.
+The largest specimens are about 138 millimeters.
+No size-based sexual dimorphism has been found.

-Distribution
+Habitat & Distribution

-This species occurs in the Pacific Ocean between Ecuador and Tierra del Fuego.